-I went to Bournemouth and Poole College of Art to do my Foundation Year and later to Art School in London where I gained a BA (Hons) in Fine Art..
-Over the past 10 years I have become known as one of Britain’s most popular wildlife artists with my work held in many collections both in the UK and throughout the world.
+Over the past 10 years I have become known as one of Britain’s most popular wildlife artists with my work held in many collections throughout the world.

-I work from life as much as possible outside whatever the weather, though I admit to giving up once my fingers are too frozen to work, or I have got too wet in Britain’s very varied climate.
+I do enjoy working from life as much as possible outside whatever the weather, though I admit to giving up once my fingers are too frozen to work, or I have got too wet in Britain’s very varied climate.
 Direct observational work gives me a fantastic insight into the wildlife I am inspired to draw and paint.